msr-financial-com/directorycrypt/README.md

 ### Help
   ```
 $ python3 main.py -h
-Usage: main.py [options]

-Options:
+usage: main.py [-h] [-d] [-e] filename [filename ...]

+positional arguments:
+  filename       This will will be encrypted/decrypted

+optional arguments:
   -h, --help     show this help message and exit
-  -e, --encrypt  encrypt the data and write to file
+  -d, --decrypt  Decrypt file and write to it
-  -d, --decrypt  decrypt the data and write to file
+  -e, --encrypt  Encrypt file and write to it

 ```